We like her for a short while, but Blanchett’s Bernadette is no people person.

 Richard Linklater’s next entry, “Where’d You Go Bernadatte,” is a curious one.
 We’re curious about the behavior of the title character, and her choices in life, especially if she can’t seem to communicate with people as much as she does with her family.
-And the result is a funny and good-hearted comedy that audiences can easily relate to.
+And the result is a lukewarm entry that works for awhile, until it cops out in the third act.

 Based on Maria Semple’s novel, the movie tells the story of a once successful architect named Bernadette Fox (Cate Blanchett), who has lost control of herself.
 She hasn’t decided something in ages, and she’s not a people person.
 That becomes an unfortunate problem for her, when her daughter Bee (newcomer Emma Nelson) wants to go to Antarctica for her birthday.
 It’s a problem, considering all the people that will be on the boat they’ll sleep on.